On the relative Morrison-Kawamata cone conjecture: Preliminaries

 \subsection{Movable cones and ample cones}

-Let $V$ be a finite-dimensional real vector space.
+Let $V$ be a finite-dimensional real vector space with a rational structure, that is, a $\Qq$-vector subspace $V(\Qq)$ of $V$ such that $V=V(\Qq)\otimes_\Qq\Rr$.
 A set $C\subset V$ is called a cone if for any $x\in C$ and $\lambda\in \Rr_{>0}$, we have $\lambda \cdot x \in C$.
-We use $\Int(C)$ to denote the relative interior of $C$ and call $\Int(C)$ the open cone.
-By convention, the origin is an open cone.
+We use $\Int(C)$ to denote the relative interior of $C$ and call $\Int(C)$ the relatively open cone.
+By convention, the origin is a relatively open cone.
 A cone is called a polyhedral cone (resp. rational polyhedral cone) if it is a closed convex cone generated by finite vectors (resp. rational vectors).
 If $S \subset V$ is a subset, then $\Conv(S)$ denotes the convex hull of $S$, and $\Cone(S)$ denotes the closed convex cone generated by $S$.
 As we are only concerned about convex cones in this paper, we also call them cones.

 Let $\Pic(X/S)$ be the relative Picard group.
 Let be the lattice.
 Set $\Pic(X/S)_{\mathbb K} \coloneqq \Pic(X/S) \otimes_\Zz \mathbb K$ and $N^1(X/S)_{\mathbb K} \coloneqq N^1(X/S) \otimes_\Zz \mathbb K$ for $\mathbb K = \Qq$ or $\Rr$.
 If $D$ is an $\Rr$-Cartier divisor, then $[D] \in N^1(X/S)_\Rr$ denotes the corresponding divisor class.
 To abuse the terminology, we also call $[D]$ an $\Rr$-Cartier divisor.